trainline/environment-manager/docs/concepts.md

 It is useful to have an understanding of some core Consul concepts such as: nodes, data centres, services and health checks.
 Also the difference in Consul between the Catalogue and the Key Value store.

-The Consul Website [LINK: https://www.consul.io/] gives a good overview of all these concepts.
+The [Consul Website](https://www.consul.io/) gives a good overview of all these concepts.

 Environment Manager uses Consul for service discovery, health checking, and deployment.
 For deployment, the Key Value store is used to hold the target services that should be deployed, and the Catalogue holds what is currently/actually deployed.
 The Environment Manager deployment agent running on each instance then simply looks for differences between these two sources and downloads and installs any missing packages to converge the state.
 This provides a highly scalable and concurrency safe deployment platform.

-More information on Consul setup can be found [LINK].
+More information on Consul setup can be found [here](/environment-manager/docs/setup/consul).

-More information about how deployment works using Consul can be found [LINK].
+More information about how deployment works using Consul can be found [here](/environment-manager/docs/more/consul).